 Especially the time

-Slowing everything down gives time to fully develop the taste and tenderness we're famous for.
-Our curing recipe and method remains a closely guarded secret.
-But we can reveal there is no added water and the cooked ham is presented on the counter unadorned as nature intended, with just a simple toasted crumb coating, to be sliced as thick or thin as the customer likes.
+Slowing everything down gives time to fully develop the taste and tenderness Sprott's are famous for.
+The curing recipe and method remains a closely guarded secret.
+But it is no secret, Sprotts famous cooked ham contains no added water and when it is presented on the counter unadorned as nature intended, with just a simple toasted crumb coating, it looks and tastes second to none.

 Just the job for a nutritious ham salad or, everyone’s favourite a delicious ham sandwich.